Howe Springs: Architecture

-The original structure around how springs was done by architecture firm Alden & Harlow, who were active mainly in Boston and Pittsburgh.
-Their structure was designed in the Romanesque Revival style, and lasted from 1896-1910.
-The second, and current structure, around the spring was constructed by notable Pittsburgh based architect William H. Van Tine.
+The original structure around Howe Springs was designed by architecture firm Alden & Harlow, who were active mainly in Boston and Pittsburgh.
+Their structure was designed in the Romanesque Revival style, and lasted from 1896 to 1910.
+The second, and current structure, around the spring was constructed by notable Pittsburgh-based architect William H. Van Tine.
 Van Tine's structure was designed in the neoclassical style, and construction finished in 1912.
 The structure has significant Grecian influences, and has even been compared to a new home to the ancient Greek Oracle at Delphi.